rangle/react-native-workshop/book/navigation/navigation-experimental-details.md

 ## NavigationRootContainer

-The `NavigationRootContainer` is the component that handles your applications navigation state.
+The `NavigationRootContainer` is the component that handles your application's navigation state.
 Normally you would pass a reducer to this component and it will handle returning a new navigation state when it's onNavigate method has been called.